brendanmetzger/TCIAF/setup.md

 ## PHP configs

-The site requires PHP 5.5, which should be fairly standard at this point.
+The site requires PHP 7, which should be fairly standard at this point.
 Installing PHP with the apt-get command does almost all of the legwork, but there are a few things to adjust in php.ini

 post_max_size = bigger
 upload_max_filesize = bigger

-(to see current settings, investigate php.ini (100M))
+(to see current settings, investigate php.ini)